 Welcome to Injustice At Work

-Injustice is built into the American workplace and often sanctioned by the court system, which today is virtually out of reach to almost all Americans.
+To make matters worse, it is often sanctioned by the court system, which, in any case, is effectively out of reach to almost all Americans.

-InjusticeAtWork.com will be particularly useful to people associated with the federal and state court systems, corporations and business, labor organizations, the media, etc. But we all have a stake in how justice is dispensed in America.
-So you might like it too.
+InjusticeAtWork.com will be particularly useful to people in the legal system, corporations and business, labor organizations, the media, etc.

 I have been widely quoted by The New York Times, Bloomberg, VOX, CNBC, AARP, Society for Human Resource Management, Businessweek, Fast Company, Bustle, etc.